Is Kuwait the world’s most boring tourist destination? I went to find out

 I found a lovely mix between rich history and youthful enterprise – while Dubai is all about the biggest, flashiest and best of everything, Kuwait’s treasures aren’t immediately apparent – you need to dig a little deeper but there are wonderful independent cultural experiences everywhere.
 I don’t recall seeing any street art anywhere else in the Gulf!

-Kuwait is easy to reach from the U.K. with three airlines now offering direct flights — British Airways, Kuwait Airways (stay tuned for review!) and Jazeera.
+Kuwait is easy to reach from the U.K. with three airlines now offering direct flights — British Airways, Kuwait Airways and Jazeera.

 I can’t wait to return, because I think I’ve discovered a hidden gem that is anything but boring.